dnsimple/dnsimple-developer/content/domains/records.markdown

 <warning>
   #### Planned Changes

   The method will return a blank response in the future, you should not depend on the response body.
-See <a href="/planned-changes/#delete-domainsdomainrecordsid" class="alert-link">planned changes</a>.
 </warning>